gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ## Authentication

 Most of our applications (if not all) will eventually require the user to authenticate.
-To support that, `@squide` [Runtime](/references/runtime/runtime-class.md) class accepts a [sessionAccessor](/references/fakes/SessionManager.md#integrate-with-a-runtime-instance) function that will be made available to every part of the application.
+To support that, `@squide` [Runtime](/references/runtime/runtime-class.md) class accepts a [sessionAccessor](/references/fakes/SessionManager.md#integrate-with-a-runtime-instance) function that will be made available to every module of the application once the registration flow is completed.

 First, create a [sessionAccessor](/references/fakes/SessionManager.md#integrate-with-a-runtime-instance) function: